 E-claims is a simple and convenient option for you to submit many dental, vision, paramedical and drug claims for immediate online adjudication and payment directly to your bank account within 24 to 48 hours.
 Visit the e-claims web page for more information.

 You are encouraged to contact SunLife directly to speak about your benefit coverage.
+You may contact them by phone at 1-800-361-6212 or by email.
 Please have your policy number (82010) and your unique 9-digit employee/retiree number available when you contact SunLife.

 Before you travel, it is important that you fully understand the coverage you have in case an emergency occurs during your journey.